How to Write a Resume That Lands Interviews

 Tips for Crafting a Standout Resume

-To make your resume more effective, consider the following tips:
+To make your resume stand out from the pile and be more effective, consider the following tips:

 • Use action verbs to make your resume more dynamic and engaging, effectively describing your contributions.